grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

   Video content is much more difficult to update than textual documentation.

-The Creative Services team creates videos for blog posts and other content.
+The Creative/Web team creates videos for blog posts and other content.
 They upload these videos to Vimeo or YouTube.

+If you need a video for an external-facing project, you can request a video using [their Design or video request form](https://forms.monday.com/forms/191784602449ec0baeb0fca41cdf3133).

 The [Grafana YouTube channel](https://www.youtube.com/@Grafana) has good, short content that highlights features and specific topics.

 You can embed these videos in your pages.